SE-EPPC

 Chattanooga, TN, May 11-13, 2010 (Tuesday-Thursday)

 Continuing Education Points and Tennessee pesticide recertification points will be available for attendees, other states to be applied for.
+9 CEU's in categories 2, 6, 10 & 12 for Tennessee.

 Join us May 11th through 13th for the first joint meeting between the Southeast Exotic Pest Plant Council and the Southeast Chapter of the Society for Ecological Restoration International.
 This will be an exciting meeting that brings together practitioners from the fields of restoration and invasive plant species research and management.
 Take this unique opportunity to network and learn together.
 The plenary and concurrent sessions will address Chattanooga's green initiatives, restoration of native grasses in the southeast, and the costs associated with invasive plants.
 The meeting will be held at the historic Sheraton Read House Hotel in the heart of downtown Chattanooga, Tennessee.
 Enjoy the beautiful Georgian architecture that placed this elegant hotel on the National Register of Historic Places.